Why ‘Prescriptions’ from God’s word†?

 Please note though, as much as making use of the Rx on Etheldreda.net, I’d like to encourage other Christians to try this spiritual discipline for themselves.
 Some might like to adopt elements from it at least, for use in their own approach to scripture.
 I’ve found it a source of blessing over the years.
-Moreover, I’m sure there are some readers with particular gifts who could make great use of this discipline, blessing us all through what they might prepare with it.
+Moreover, I’m sure there are some readers with particular gifts who could make great use of this approach, blessing us all through what they might prepare with it.